unniisme/GameDevChallenge/Gridrunner/Problem Statement 4.md

 0
 ```
 Explanation: \
-Best move a can take is to move to the right towards the orb.
+Best move the bot can take is to move to the right towards the orb.

 2.